20 co-parenting tips to help you be a better and more successful co-parent

 - Be consistent and have a united front with the kids.

-- Practice similar disciplinary procedures with the kids.
+- Adopt similar disciplinary procedures with the kids.

 - Don’t blame and finger point for every little minor mistake.